Alcohol-Induced Liver Disease

 Alcohol-induced liver disease is caused by heavy use of alcohol.
 The liver’s job is to break down alcohol.
 If you drink more than it can process, it can become badly damaged.

 Fatty liver can happen in anyone who drinks a lot.
 Alcoholic hepatitis and alcoholic cirrhosis are linked to the long-term alcohol abuse seen in alcoholics.

 Healthcare providers don’t know why some people who drink alcohol get liver disease while others do not.
 Research suggests there may be a genetic link, but this is not yet clear.

 What are the symptoms of alcohol-induced liver disease?

 The effects of alcohol on the liver depend on how much and how long you have been drinking alcohol.
-These are the most common symptoms and signs:
+These are the most common symptoms:

 - Often causes no symptoms

-- Build-up of fat inside the liver cells enlarges the liver, causing upper abdominal (belly) discomfort on the right side
+- Build-up of fat inside the liver cells enlarges the liver, causing upper belly (abdomen) discomfort on the right side

 - Tiredness and weakness